 Besides hitting stones, I also hit some shit.
 Fresh, warm piles of cowshit, (also iieell).
 I picked tons of berries, had to run and hide for lightnings, been completely soaked, walked in the clouds for days, but mostly I had the sun on my side.
 Beautiful, unpredictable summer weather in the mountains it was.

 I slept 1 night in a mountain hut thanks to the caretaker of Prinz Luitpold Haus who gave me a dorm and a shower.
 Thank you!
 There was 1 homestay, the first night on the Via Alpina near Feldkirch, and lots and lots of beautiful camp spots.
 My oh my.
-That’s the short version of my Via Alpina in the Austrian Alps.
+That’s the short version of me, hiking the Via Alpina in Austria.
 If you keep on reading, you’ll find out about the “wheres”, “hows” and “whats”.
 Where I’ve been, how I felt and what it all looked like…

 Through the lovely Walsertal I made my way up.
 Green, flowers, water, cows, bells and… Mountains.
 Sweet and oh, so beautiful.
 I couldn’t get the smile of my face.
 Really, I was so excited and took so many photos.
 I’m in the mountains.
 Jeej, I’m in the mountains!
 Beautiful, beautiful mountains.
 Vorarlberg is this region called.
 My first time and definitely not the last.